ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] The edit point form does not have a picture url field

-[ ] My Contributions shows multiples if there are multiple points added to a list

 [ ] Unfavouriting maps is buggy between "favs" and "my maps"

 [ ] update ERD to include lat/lng

+[ ] Map view no longer allows user to toggle favourite (button works, nothing actually happens)

 ## Enhancements